Jungle (band): Music videos

+Music videos from their fourth studio album, Volcano, were compiled into the homonymous motion picture, released on YouTube.
+The film follows an interconnected story through the music videos: a couple who work as dancers on a television show, with Lloyd-Watson and McFarland playing the show's hosts in the production control room.
+The motion picture stars long-time Jungle collaborators, Will West and Mette Linturi, along with an ensemble cast of other dancers.
+The film was directed by Lloyd-Watson and Charlie Di Placido and choreographed by Shay Latukolan.

 Usage in media

 Jungle's music has been featured in many television shows and other media.
 "Busy Earnin'" is present in the playlists of FIFA 15 and Forza Horizon 2.
 It has been featured in TV productions several times, for example, in the opening sequence and credits for the Tales from the Borderlands episode "Zer0 Sum," as a background music in a bar in the Brooklyn Nine-Nine episode "Jake and Sophia", as well as in a club scene in German television series Tatort (episode 916: "Der Wüstensohn").
 Since the end of 2014, "Busy Earnin'" has been the title song of the German television series Mein bester Feind.
 It was also featured in the Superstore episode "Black Friday", as well as in the American television series House of Lies.
 In 2022, iTV Sport's British Touring Car Championship TV broadcasts race results and championship standing screens featured instrumental "Happy Man" and "Smile" as background audio.
 Their song, "Drops" was used as the end-credits track in episode 6, season 2 of the HBO series, Looking.